ygdanchoi/atari-tempest/README.md

 |Space key|Shoot bullet|

 ### Objective
-- Eliminate all red flippers (150 points each)
+- Eliminate all red flippers (150 points each).
-- Avoid flippers & enemy bullets
+- Avoid flippers & enemy bullets.

 ### Tips
-- Flippers are harmless mid-flip
+- Flippers are harmless mid-flip.
   - If a flipper reaches the rim, it still can be shot from the adjacent segment.
   - Time your shots carefully!
-- Enemy bullets are destructible
+- Enemy bullets are destructible.
   - However, they're not worth any points.

 ## Notable Features